 Dr. Erika Felix works with clients of all ages.
 She offers brief, goal-directed treatment for her clients with specific expertise in helping children and families struggling with emotional, behavioral, or relationship problems.
 She has several years of experience providing assessment and treatment services to children, families, and adults in a variety of clinical settings ranging from community mental health centers to a residential treatment center.
 Although she has experience in successfully treating a range of problems commonly affecting children and families, she has sub-specialized in helping survivors of trauma or crises cope and recover.

-Dr. Felix is a licensed clinical psychologist and serves as assistant research faculty in the Counseling, Clinical, and School Psychology Department at UCSB.
+Dr. Felix is a licensed clinical psychologist and serves as an associate professor in the Counseling, Clinical, and School Psychology Department at UCSB.
 Dr. Felix has published several peer-reviewed journal articles and book chapters on children and trauma, school bullying, and prevention programs.
 She has lectured locally and internationally on education and mental health services for youth and has taught undergraduate and graduate courses in psychology.
 She is a member of the American Psychological Association, International Society for Traumatic Stress Studies, and the Society for Community Research and Action.

 Dr. Felix earned her PhD and master’s degrees in clinical-community psychology from DePaul University, after graduating magna cum laude from the University of Southern California.